By Shari Imbo, Marketing & Communications

 2. Enhancing Cognitive and Physical Activity

 Activities designed to bring seniors and young people together often involve physical movement, cognitive tasks, or learning opportunities.
 Whether it’s gardening, art classes, board games, or technology workshops, these interactions challenge seniors to stay physically and mentally active.
 For example, when seniors work with younger individuals to learn a new technology or try a creative project, it not only stimulates their minds but also reinforces a sense of accomplishment.
-We offer an abundance of activities at The Selfhelp Home which on a focus on improving motor skills, flexibility, and coordination.
-Physical activities, such as weight training and yoga classes, or participating in group games boost self-esteem and bring a sense of purpose.

 4. Fostering Empathy and Breaking Down Stereotypes